crowm/REST-API/README.md

 EMPLOYEE EXAMPLE
 ----

-Fetch all employees using odoo REST REST-API.
+Fetch all employees using odoo REST API.